mimoduo/mimogear/docs/postcss/utilities.md

 ##Font Face

-The font face mixin helps include fonts that originate from the various font file types.
-The mixin accepts 4 parameters: the font family name, the font family file path name, the font style, and the font weight.
+The font-face mixin helps include local font files into your project.
+The mixin accepts 4 parameters: the font family name, the font family file path name, the font-style, and the font-weight.
 By default, font-style will output to normal and font-weight will also output to normal.
 The fonts folder should be placed within the dist folder in order for the font files to be properly called.

 **Postcss**